TheHonestGene/ancestor/README.rst

 Thanks for checking this library out!
 We hope you find it useful.

 Of course, there's always room for improvement.
-Feel free to `open an issue <https://github.com/TheHonestGene/ancestor/issues>`_ so we can make Imputor better.
+Feel free to `open an issue <https://github.com/TheHonestGene/ancestor/issues>`_ so we can make it better.